nicklbain/motor_fea/motor_fea_2/README.md

 Steel objects can now carry a nonlinear B–H curve.
 In the Case Builder, either enter `µ_r` plus a saturation `B_sat` to auto-generate a simple knee, or upload a CSV with two columns (comma/space separated) `B_T, H_A_per_m` (header optional, comments starting with `#` are ignored).
 The mesh stores per-triangle `bh_id` plus the curve in metadata; the solver runs a Picard loop to update `µ_r` from the curve and writes the effective `mu_r_effective` alongside the usual outputs.

 Each solve appends a lightweight diagnostics line to `cases/<case>/diagnostics.log` (NDJSON): timestamp, mesh path, node/tri counts, BH settings (method, iterations, convergence, flags), µ ranges, and timing.
 Use it to trace why a run was slow or which solver path was taken.
 The file grows over time; delete it if you want a fresh log.

+Sample curve libraries live under `BH_curves/` (e.g., NOES_B35A230, mild steel).
+You can point the Case Builder at those CSVs or drop your own files there for quick reuse across cases.

 1. A coarse lattice covers the entire domain using the requested `coarse` spacing (optionally anisotropic via `mesh.y`).
 2. Each focus region (material bounds ± `focus_pad` or manually supplied `focus_boxes`) receives its own fine lattice sampled at `fine` spacing.